sinanisler/WordPress.js/README.md

 Lets see how fast a native theme can be.

-Apache, Ngnix or Litespeed is not slow bad code is slow...
+Apache, Nginx or Litespeed is not slow bad code is slow...

 ### Plan